Brainicism/bgutil-ytdlp-pot-provider/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/bgutil-ytdlp-pot-provider?style=for-the-badge)](https://pypi.org/project/bgutil-ytdlp-pot-provider/)
 [![CI Status](https://img.shields.io/github/actions/workflow/status/Brainicism/bgutil-ytdlp-pot-provider/test.yml?branch=master&label=Tests&style=for-the-badge)](https://github.com/Brainicism/bgutil-ytdlp-pot-provider/actions/workflows/test.yml)

-A proof-of-origin token (POT) provider to be used alongside [coletdjnz's POT plugin framework](https://github.com/coletdjnz/yt-dlp-get-pot).
+A proof-of-origin token (POT) provider yt-dlp.
 We use [LuanRT's Botguard interfacing library](https://github.com/LuanRT/BgUtils) to generate the token.

 This is used to bypass the 'Sign in to confirm you're not a bot' message when invoking yt-dlp from an IP address flagged by YouTube.
 See _[PO Token Guide](https://github.com/yt-dlp/yt-dlp/wiki/PO-Token-Guide)_ for more details.